-On November 2, 2023, we priced a term debt securitization (the "2023 Debt Securitization") and completed the \$298,070,000 2023 Debt Securitization on December 7, 2023 (the "Closing Date").
-Term debt securitization is also known as a collateralized loan obligation and is a form of secured financing incurred by Churchill NCDLC CLO-II, LLC (f/k/a Nuveen Churchill BDC SPV II, LLC), our direct, wholly-owned, consolidated subsidiary (the "2023 Issuer").
+On November 2, 2023, we priced a term debt securitization (the "2023 Debt Securitization").
+Term debt securitization is also known as a collateralized loan obligation and is a form of secured financing incurred by Churchill NCDLC CLO-II, LLC, our direct, wholly-owned, consolidated subsidiary.